NOMI9797/Alex-rag-admin/README.md

 - Ensure Qdrant credentials are correct
 - Verify file format is supported

-### Agent not using new knowledge
+### Agent not using new instructions or knowledge

-- Restart the Python agent after uploading new content
+- Restart the Python agent after uploading new content or changing instructions
-- The agent loads from Qdrant on startup
+- Instructions and knowledge base are loaded from Qdrant at the start of each call
+- Check that both admin UI and agent use the same `QDRANT_COLLECTION_NAME`

 ## Development